Hexagon/entsoe-api-client/README.md

 Examples can be found in the [/examples](/examples) directory.

-To run the examples, pass your ENTSO-e API key by environment variable `API_TOKEN`.
+To run the examples, pass your ENTSO-e API key as an environment variable called `API_TOKEN`.
 **Deno**

 Powershell